 4. Omnipresent Customer Service Experience that doesn’t suck

-The reality is, however, there are few businesses who can afford big support teams or cater to users in all time zones.
-It’s not uncommon for companies to resort to the FAQ, email support or phone support (during working hours).
+However, the reality is that few businesses can afford big support teams or cater to users in all time zones.
+It’s not uncommon for companies to resort to the FAQ, email support, or phone support (during working hours).

 According to the aforementioned ResearchScape study, although FAQs and product filters are the most commonly used support options (43% and 40% respectively), FAQs actually ranked the lowest in terms of helpfulness.
 On the contrary, services driven by interactive elements such as Digital Assistants and live chat ranked as very or completely helpful by a majority of shoppers.